Jayarajadeva

-Jayarajadeva, also known as Jayaraja, (जयराजदेव) was the ninth king of Nepal and an illegitimate son of Jayanandadeva.
+Jayarajadeva (𑐖𑐫𑐬𑐵𑐖𑐡𑐾𑐰), also known as Jayaraja, was the ninth king of Nepal and an illegitimate son of Jayanandadeva.
 Jayaraja succeeded Jayari Malla and reigned as a powerless monarch from 1348 until his death in 1361.

 Reign

 Background

 Jayari Malla died in 1344 and left the throne vacant.
 A power struggle between the Bhonta House and Tripura House ensued.
 At that time, Devaladevi, the sister of Rudra Malla, was the de facto head of Tripura House.
 Devaladevi, with her newly gained support of the courtiers, made an agreement with the Bhonta House that a king would be installed from the Bhontas, while she would control the entire valley as a de facto ruler.
 Following this agreement, Jayarajadeva was crowned as king in 1348.
 However, Devaladevi was given titles higher than his.

 Expansion of dominion

 Jayaraja had a prime minister named Aneka Rama whose son, Jayasimha Rama, served as the attendant for the heir apparent Jayarjunadeva.
 Immediately after his ascension to the throne, Jayaraja, along with Aneka Rama, and Devaladevi brought Patan under the control of Nepal.
 They also annexed several villages including Kirtipur.
 The rulers then started to grow the national reserve treasury of Pashupatinath.